Skip to content

 Run a GitLab webhook server

-1. From the GitLab workspace or group, create an access token with "Reporter" role ("Developer" if using Pro version of the agent) and "api" scope.
+1. In GitLab create a new user and give it "Reporter" role ("Developer" if using Pro version of the agent) for the intended group or project.

-2. Generate a random secret for your app, and save it for later.
+3. Generate a random secret for your app, and save it for later (shared_secret).
 For example, you can use:

 1. Clone this repository:

 1. Prepare variables and secrets.
-Skip this step if you plan on settings these as environment variables when running the agent:
+Skip this step if you plan on setting these as environment variables when running the agent:

 2. In the configuration file/variables: